Blackface: Christian traditions: Sinterklaas

-Due to Zwarte Piet's strong aesthetic resemblance to the archetypal US blackface, as well as the dynamics between the blackface servants and the white Sinterklaas, there has been international condemnation of the practice since the 1960s.
+Due to Zwarte Piet's strong aesthetic resemblance to the archetypal American blackface, as well as the dynamics between the blackface servants and the white Sinterklaas, there has been international condemnation of the practice since the 1960s.
 Some of the stereotypical elements have been toned down in recent decades as a result of increasing protests within the nation.
 For example, there has been a transition towards applying only a few smears of 'soot' to the Piet's cheeks, rather than apply a full blackface.
 The public support for changing the character was at 5% (versus 89% opposed to such changes) in 2013, which increased to 26% (versus 68% opposed to such changes) in 2017.
 However, in 2019, support for changing the character of Zwarte Piet underwent a slight decline, with opposition to changes increasing.

 By 2019 public broadcaster NOS had phased out blackface in their reports on Sint Nikolaas although several municipalities still hosted zwarte piet in local festivities as late as 2024.
 In 2020, following the murder of George Floyd and worldwide protests against racism, the Dutch prime minister Mark Rutte (who initially had strongly supported Zwarte Piet and condemned protests against suggestions for change) stated he had changed his mind on the matter and hoped the tradition would die out.
 Yet, he emphasized not intending to impose an official ban and noted he too retains sympathy towards those who do not want to let go of Zwarte Piet.

 Canada

-Up until the early 2000s, white comedians sometimes used makeup to represent a black person, most often as a parody of an actual person.
+Up until the early 2000s, white comedians sometimes used makeup to represent a Black person, most often as a parody of an actual person.
 Many of these segments have been aired during the annual New Year's Eve TV special Bye Bye.
 For instance, the 1986 edition features three such skits: